Midi controllers with orx-midi

 Connecting to a MIDI controller

-Once you have the controller name and vendor you can use MidiTransceiver.fromDeviceVendor
+Once you have the controller name you can use openMidiDevice

-to open the midi controller.
+to connect to the MIDI controller.
 For example to use a Behringer BCR2000 controller on a Ubuntu system we can use the following.

 fun main() = application {